bodonova/phone-stt/README.md

 ## How this works

 This makes use of a Nexmo feature of connecting a voice call to a [WebSocket endpoint](https://docs.nexmo.com/voice/voice-api/websockets).
-The node server listens out for incoming websocket connections and proxies them on to the relevant browser session.
+The node server listens out for incoming websocket connections and connects them to IBM Watson STT and TTS.

-Messages contain raw audio data at 16k split into 0.2s chunks.

-Within the browser, incoming messages are transformed by assigning the raw data to an AudioBufferSourceNode with the appropriate sample rate (16k).
-The browser takes care of resampling this to 44k.

-Microphone audio is read by feeding it into a ScriptProcessorNode - where the raw audio can be manually downsampled and emitted on the websocket every 320 samples (0.2s).
+A blog describing how this app works will shortly be published on the Watson tip and Trick blog.